KirkWalker/PersonalAIDemo/README.md

 - Input field allows adding new fake messages.
 - Codebase enforces linting, formatting, and pre-commit checks via ESLint, Prettier, Husky, and lint-staged.
 - Modular, maintainable structure ready for real API integration later.

-👉 This structure ensures your app is clean, scalable, and easy to extend.
-Would you like me to also draft a sample ChatList.tsx implementation showing how to wire up useInfiniteQuery with fake data?